Efficient Rationale-based Retrieval: On-policy Distillation from Generative Rerankers based on JEPA: Experiment

 \paragraph{Settings.} For in-domain test, we evaluate on MS MARCO \citep{nguyen2016ms} passage retrieval tasks, which consists of approximately 500k training examples.
 MRR@10 are reported on the \textit{dev} split.
 For out-of-domain test, models trained by MS MARCO are evaluated on BEIR \citep{thakur2021beir}, in a zero-shot manner.
 We test on the 13 subtasks of BEIR which are publicly available, and report the nDCG@10 results.

 \paragraph{In-domain performance.} Figure \ref{fig:msmarco} compares the MS MARCO results of different methods.
-The \textbf{teacher} outperforms all baselines with MRR of 52.4, indicating stronger comprehensions from cross-encoding rerankers.
+The \textbf{teacher} outperforms all baselines with MRR of 52.4, indicating stronger comprehension from cross-encoding rerankers.
 Furthermore, our \textbf{student} also obtains an MRR of 49.30, surpassing all retriever baselines (although less than \textbf{teacher}).
-This promising result shows that our distillation methodology can also effectively adapt to generalized retrieval tasks, while improve the inference speed of cross-encoder dramatically.
+This promising result shows that our distillation methodology can also effectively adapt to generalized retrieval tasks, while improving the inference speed of the cross-encoder dramatically.

-\paragraph{Zero-shot results.} We finally exhibit the zero-shot results on BEIR in Table \ref{tab:beir}.
+\paragraph{Zero-shot results.} We finally evaluate retrievers trained by MS MARCO on BEIR, with results in Table \ref{tab:beir}.
 Again, the \textbf{teacher} obtained the best averaged nDCG@10 across all retrievers, performing the best on 5/13 subtasks and the second best on 3/13 subtasks.
 On the other hand, the \textbf{student} obtains a comparable performance to the cross-encoder rerankers, and has the second-best averaged result among all bi-encoder retrievers.
 Especially, the \textbf{student} performs the best on 2/13 subtasks and the second best on 4/13 subtasks, which is close to GritLM, the most competitive bi-encoder baseline.